-Long exposure coastal landscapes are very effective long exposures because they often have moving waves and stationary objects, like rocks and ice bergs.
+Long exposure coastal landscapes are very effective for long exposures because they often have moving waves and stationary objects, like rocks and ice bergs.
 This gives the photograph a strong contrast between the temporary and the permanent.
-The sea has always conjured our imagination as both provider and take-th away-er, of both home and voyages.
+The sea has always conjured our imagination as both provider and take-the away-er, of both home and voyages.
 Coastal Landscapes (Sea-scapes) capture the interaction at the sea-side… at the edge of the ocean.
 The movement of waves can create a more dynamic photo.

 Magic Cloth Technique